 As already noted, spread betting is making a prediction or rather a bet, on the price movement of a given underlying asset such as an index or a share.
 It is very important to understand that in spread betting, you don’t own the underlying asset that you have bet on.
 Instead, what you own is a position for that asset with a spread betting broker.

-So, how does spread betting actually work?
+So, how does spread betting work?
 A spread betting broker quotes two prices for a given underlying asset: a ‘bid’ and an ‘offer’ price.
 The bid price is the price that you can sell a position at, while the offer price is the price at which you can buy a position.
 The difference between both prices is referred to as the ‘spread.’

 If you believe that an underlying asset is going to rise in price, you place a ‘buy’ bet, whereas you place a ‘sell’ bet if you think that the underlying asset is going to fall in price.
 This is known as ‘opening a position.’
-Positions which have been opened must be closed at some point, with the investor either banking a profit or accepting a loss.
-Although you generally close a position by yourself, it is also possible to set a certain level which will automatically close a position if the market moves against you.
+Positions that have been opened must be closed at some point, with the investor either banking a profit or accepting a loss.
+Although you generally close a position by yourself, it is also possible to set a certain level that will automatically close a position if the market moves against you.

 The movement of the underlying asset is measured in points, as you can place bets of different value against every point of movement, such as £1 per point, £10 per point, etc. So the profit (or loss) equals the difference in points between opening and closing your position, multiplied by the value of the bet you have placed per point.

 III.
 Spread betting examples